Brewers-Mets betting preview, prediction, how to watch

-The Milwaukee Brewers are looking to make it five straight wins against the New York Mets this season on Tuesday night.
+The Milwaukee Brewers and New York Mets have split the fist two games of the series heading into game three Wednesday night.
 This game will continue our MLB odds series as we hand out a Brewers-Mets prediction and pick while letting you know how to watch, as well.

-Game one of this series was very close and came down to one swing.
-Fancisco Lindor opened up the scoring with a sacrifice fly in the fourth inning.
-However, the Brewers would answer two innings later when Joey Weimer hit a two-run home run to center field.
-The Brewers would end up winning the game 2-1.
-Yelich finished the game with two hits to lead the Brewers.
-Colin Rea threw 6 1/3 innings, allowed just one run on three hits and struck out three.
-Devin Williams notched his 14th save of the season in the win.
-Lindor, Starling Marte, and Brett Baty had the hits for New York in this game.
-Verlander went five scorless innings and allowed just five hits while striking out five.
+On the season against the Mets, the Brewers are hitting .283 in five games.
+Brian Anderson leads the way with seven hits and three home runs.
+Joey Weimer has two home runs and six hits in the five games.
+Milwaukee has also drawn 27 walks.
+On the mound, the Brewers starters have given up all 14 of the earned runs.
+The bullpen has allowed no earned runs in 14 2/3 innings pitched against the Mets this season.
+Milwaukee has a 2.86 ERA and 0.91 WHIP against New York this season.

-Julio Teheran will start for the Brewers.
-David Peterson will get the ball for the Mets for the first time since May 15.
+The Mets are batting .189 against the Brewers this season.
+Pete Alonso and Brandon Nimmo both have two home runs in their games against the Brewers.
+Francisco Lindor leads the way with six hits and a home run against Milwaukee.
+On the mound, the Mets have an ERA over 6.00 and 1.74 WHIP against the Brewers this season.
+Both the bullpen and the starts have given up 15 earned runs in their games with Milwaukee.

 Here are the Brewers-Mets MLB odds, courtesy of FanDuel.